ysoftwareab/yplatform/bootstrap/README.github.md

 * [and add it to your Github account](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account)

 You also need to click "Enable SSO" at https://github.com/settings/keys for your SSH key, if you are part of an organization behind SSO.
+Same goes for "Personal access tokens", if you will ever need them to work with your organization: https://github.com/settings/tokens .